 The governing board of football in Spain is the Royal Spanish Football Federation ( Real Federación Española de Fútbol) RFEF.
 Boasting clubs like Real Madrid and Barcelona, Spanish football is the home of some of the best players in the world.

 Like so many other countries, Spain has numerous football leagues consisting of relegations and promotions.
-There are ten tiers of football in Spain.
-The first three are made up of professional leagues.
+There are several tiers of football in Spain.

 The top flight of Spanish Football is La Liga.
 It has 20 teams in which three can get relegated.